michellelam/michellelam.github.io/_pages/research.md

 **Implications of Zoning on Urban Gentrification**

-**Impact of the Ancient Silk Road on Modern Development** with Mos Laoprassorn
+**Impact of the Ancient Silk Road on Modern Development** joint with Mos Laoprassorn

 **Heterogeneous Effects of Trade Agreement Topics Over Time** joint with Dyanne Vaught